pimsmath/m2pi.ca/content/home/hero.md

 **June 4-24, 2024**

 In June 2024 PIMS is holding a hybrid workshop called Math to Power Industry(M2PI 2024).
-M2PI 2024 is green-themed!
-Workshop problems will involve clean energy, clean tech, problems related to climate change and other problems in the realm of climate resilience.
+This popular workshop pairs industry problems with mathematical talent and aims to benefit both the trainees participating in the program and the industrial partners.
+To learn more about how M2PI works, please read on, or see some of the [past editions](#editions).

 <div class="row">
 <div class="col">